Kinto/kinto/docs/tutorials/authentication-github.rst

 -----------------------

-:ref:`As explained in the settings section <configuration-authentication>`, just enable a new policy pointing to your python module:
+:ref:`As explained in the settings section <configuration-authentication>`, just enable a new policy pointing to your Python class:

 .. code-block:: ini